SUSTAINABILITY AT HARVEY GULF

 As the first and only company in North America to operate offshore support vessels powered by liquefied natural gas (LNG), we stand behind our commitment to sustainability.
 LNG as a marine fuel allows for a reduction of carbon dioxide emissions up to 26% over conventional fuels, and it eliminates up to 99% of nitrogen oxides, sulfur oxides and particulate matter — the three primary industry pollutants.

-We’re proud of our efforts to lead by that example, but we know more work needs to be done to address our industry’s impacts on the environment and the communities where we live and work.
+We’re proud of our efforts to lead by example, but we know more work needs to be done to address our industry’s impacts on the environment and the communities where we live and work.
 That’s why in 2020 we launched the first tri-fuel platform support vessel, which operates on battery power backed by LNG and diesel.
-By the end of 2022, all our LNG vessels will be battery-powered.
+By the end of 2022, all our LNG vessels will be battery powered.

-Mapping our ESG Progress
+Mapping Our ESG Progress